 Generally speaking, the most effective and simplest energy upgrades happen in the attic.
 It’s easy to blow more insulation up there, so this is often the best place to start.
 Basement walls are another big energy waster, and that’s why basement insulation offers a big payoff.

 So what exactly does overdoing it mean?
 That depends on where you live.
 I’m from Canada, and though we’re famous for our cold winters, summers get pretty hot where most of us live in the southern part of the country, too.
 My rule of thumb is to have at least 22″ of loose-fill or batt insulation in the attic.
-It’s not too much.
+Trust me, it’s not too much.
 You’ll also go a long way to boosting energy efficiency with an unbroken layer of rigid insulation on the outside of walls.
 This is a great thing to consider if you’re replacing the siding on your house anyway.

 Got a basement insulation campaign in mind?
 There are dangers involved that you might not realize, especially when it comes to indoor air quality.
 Click here for basement insulation and finishing tips you won’t find anywhere else.